kvarak/dnd/docs/_Classes/warlock.md

     *Prerequisite: Pact of the Tome feature*

-    You can force a creature within 30 feet of you to make a Wisdom saving against your warlock spell save DC or have one of its fears inscribed in your tome.
+    You can force a creature within 30 ft of you to make a Wisdom saving against your warlock spell save DC or have one of its fears inscribed in your tome.
 You may have a number of creatures up to your Intelligence modifier affected in this way.
 You gain advantage on Intimidation and Insight checks against a creature whose fears you have written in your tome.

 - #### One with Shadows
     *Bright light makes you uncomfortable, and you avoid it when possible.*